-In the periods under review, the number of fast charging stations increased from 85 at 1 January 2019 to 188 at 31 December 2021.
-This increase in the number of fast charging stations is due to the rollout of new stations over the course of 2019, 2020 and 2021 and the acquisition of 16 fast charging stations from MisterGreen in July 2020.
+In the periods under review, the number of fast charging stations increased from 114 at 1 January 2020 to 244 at 31 December 2022.
+This increase in the number of fast charging stations is due to the rollout of new stations over the course of 2020, 2021 and 2022 and the acquisition of 16 fast charging stations from MisterGreen in July 2020.

-The combination of (i) the growing number of sessions per station per day (driven by increasing BEV adoption, including BEVs that can charge with higher charging speeds), (ii) a growing amount of kWh charged per session (driven by an increasing charging speed), (iii) an increased number of operational stations and (iv) a small increase in revenues per kWh, led to an almost 3-fold increase in revenues related to charging from 2019 to 2021.
+The combination of (i) the growing number of sessions per station per day (driven by increasing BEV adoption, including BEVs that can charge with higher charging speeds), (ii) a growing amount of kWh charged per session (driven by an increasing charging speed), (iii) an increased number of operational stations, (iv) the acquisition of 16 fast charging stations from MisterGreen in 2020, and (v) a small increase in revenues per kWh, led to an almost 6-fold increase in revenues related to charging from 2020 to 2022.